mikechau/react-primer-draft/README.md

 [JS Bin](http://jsbin.com/moqigezidu/1/edit?html,js,output)

-That is unnecessary in React, you can use `Function#bind` and customise the handler itself via partial application:
+That is unnecessary in React, you can use `Function#bind` and customize the handler itself via partial application:

 ```js
 var Link = React.createClass({